resaUndefined/machine_learning/README.md

 i develop two program, that is :
 - classification SMS (spam, ham and promo/ads)
 - classification complaint service in Lapor! apps (multiclass : in this case i use 9 classes)
+- this project use Feedforward Neural Network Algorithm

 System Requirement :
 - python version > 3.x (if you've not installed it, please look at : https://realpython.com/installing-python/ to install python first )